 4 Key Areas SMEs should know about Budget 2018

-As the people on the ground continues to talk about the impending higher GST (that will be on the horizons in 3 to 7 years time), we bring focus to the things that we think will matter more to Small and Medium Enterprises (SMEs) that you should be aware of.
-Here are 4 key areas that you should be aware of from Budget 2018:
+Everyone is talking about the impending higher GST (that will be on the horizons in 3 to 7 years’ time), we want to highlight the things that, we think, will matter more to Small and Medium Enterprises (SMEs).
+Here are 4 key areas that you should be aware of regarding Budget 2018:

 a.
 Extension of Wage Credit Scheme (WCS)